 Water Pricing

-Water management prices are set by IPART, including the share of water costs to be paid for by users and the share to be paid by government.
+Water planning and management prices are set by IPART, including the share of water costs to be paid for by users and the share to be paid by government.

 • 100% of systems operation and water availability management;